 Each school coach, physical education teacher, school nurse, and certified athletic trainer who works with and/or provides instruction to students in school-sponsored athletic activities will complete a course of instruction every two years relating to recognizing the symptoms of concussions or MTBIs and monitoring and seeking proper medical treatment for students who suffer from a concussion or MTBI.

 Components of the training will include:

 - a) The definition of MTBI;

 - b) Signs and symptoms of MTBI;

 - c) How MTBIs may occur;

 - d) Practices regarding prevention; and

-- e) Guidelines for the return to school and school activities for a student who has suffered an MTBI, even if the injury occurred outside of school.

 SUBJECT: CONCUSSION MANAGEMENT (Cont'd.)